<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2126246971172331&amp;ev=PageView&amp;noscript=1">

 Also, since engaged workforces attract better talent and foster customer loyalty, an organization with its ducks in a row in terms of employee engagement is more likely to see sustained growth and profitability.

-However, there is one simple starting point: Effective leadership.
-That’s right – behind every highly engaged culture are highly impactful leaders.
-Leadership sets the tone for engagement within their teams, and it trickles down through all levels of the organization.
+Effective leadership is the foundation of a highly engaged culture.
+Leaders set the tone for engagement within their teams, and it trickles down through all levels of the organization.

 According to McKinsey, 70% of employees said that their sense of purpose is defined by their work.
 This sense of purpose and connection in the workplace is paramount, and leadership and management play a big role in fostering it.